neonevm/neon-evm.docs/docs/developing/dev_environment/choosing_proxy.md

 ---
-title: Choosing a Neon Proxy
+title: (Optional) Choosing a Remote Neon Proxy RPC
 ---

 *This guide describes how to choose a Neon proxy to send a transaction to Solana.*